pelagornis/plcommand/Sources/Command/Documentation.docc/Article/GettingStarted.md

 ```

 ## Using PLCommand
-PLCommand offers the most commonly used `bash` and `zsh`, which in addition helps users scale easily.
+PLCommand offers the most commonly used `bash` and `zsh` and `make`, which in addition helps users scale easily.

 If you want to use Bash.
 ```swift